eeonaa/KrunkScript-Documentation/src/content/docs/statements/functions.md

 description: Function functionality in KS
 ---

-The `action` Type is KrunkScripts implementation of generic Functions in programming
+The `action` Type is KrunkScript's equivalent of Functions in other programming languages.

 ## Creating Functions